ralmario/googlepmguide/README.md

 #### Setting SMART goals

-- specific (how long and when you accomplished it), measurable (vimetricsic, benchmarks), attainable (can be reached), relevant (makes sense, worthwhile, sustainable), and time-bound (deadline, time-frame)
+- specific (how long and when you accomplished it), measurable (via metrics, benchmarks), attainable (can be reached), relevant (makes sense, worthwhile, sustainable), and time-bound (deadline, time-frame)

 #### OKR (Objectives + Key Results)